vwang99/f25-team4/doc/ObjectOrientedDesign/TetherDesign.md

 ### 2.2 Use Case Descriptions

-#### 2.2.1 Actor: Farmer
+#### 2.2.1 Actor: User
 ##### 2.2.1.1 Sign Up
-A farmer can sign up to create their profile with their name, email, password, and phone number.
+A user can sign up to create their profile with their name, email, password, and phone number.
 Emails must be unique.
 ##### 2.2.1.2 Log In
-A farmer shall be able to sign in using their registred email and password.
-After logging in, the farmer shall be directed their dashboard where they see an overview of their farm, boxes and stats.
+A user shall be able to log in using their registered email and password.
+After logging in, the user is redirected to the homepage, where they can view a list of joined and available chatrooms.
-##### 2.2.1.3 Update Profile
+##### 2.2.1.3 Join Chatroom
-A farmer shall be to modify their profile by going to their profile page.
-They can change their email, password, and farm.
+A logged-in user can browse chatrooms.
+When joining, the system adds the user to that chatroom’s member list.
+The user can then participate in conversations and view the chatroom history.
-##### 2.2.1.4 Create Produce Boxes
+##### 2.2.1.4 Leave Chatroom
-The farmer shall be able to create a new produce box listing.
-They would provide a box name, description, and price.
-This box will be created to be associated with only this farmer and their farm.
+A user may leave a chatroom they joined.
+Once they leave, they will no longer receive messages or notifications from that chatroom.
-##### 2.2.1.4 View Customer Stats
+##### 2.2.1.4 Send Message
-A farmer will be able to view several statistics such as total revenue, total subscribers, and average ratings.
+A user can send a message in any chatroom they are a member of.
+The system stores the message, timestamps it, and displays it instantly to all chatroom members.

+##### 2.2.1.6 Edit or Delete Message
+A user may edit or delete messages they previously sent.
+When a message is edited, all users in the chatroom see the updated version marked as “edited.”
+Deleted messages are removed from the chatroom feed.

+##### 2.2.1.8 Write Review
+A user can write a review for a chatroom they have joined.
+They can rate the chatroom (1–5 stars) and leave a short comment.
+Once submitted, the review is visible on the chatroom’s page.

+##### 2.2.1.9 Edit or Delete Review
+A user can edit or delete their own reviews.
+Edits allow users to change the rating or comment; deletions permanently remove the review.

+##### 2.2.1.10 Create Chatroom
+A user can create a new chatroom by providing a name, description, and privacy setting (public or private).
+The system assigns them as the chatroom owner with administrative privileges.

-#### 2.2.2 Actor: Customer
+#### 2.2.2 Actor: Administrator
 ##### 2.2.2.1 Sign Up
-A customer can sign up to create their profile with their name, email, password, and address.
+A Administrator can sign up to create their profile with their name, email, password, and address.
 Emails must be unique.
 ##### 2.2.2.2 Log In
-A customer shall be able to sign in using their registred email and password.
-After logging in, the customer shall be directed their dashboard where they see an overview of their subscriptions.
+A Administrator shall be able to sign in using their registred email and password.
+After logging in, the customer shall be directed their dashboard where they see an overview of the chatrooms they can moderate.
-##### 2.2.2.3 Browse Produce Boxes
+##### 2.2.2.3 View Flagged Content
-A customer shall be able to view available produce boxes.
-They can do this from the home page or using a search function.
-They can also filter boxes by name, descriptions, or farm.
-They will also be able to select one box and view more details.
-##### 2.2.1.4 Subscribe to Produce Box
-Upon selecting a box, a customer shall be able to subscribe for the box using a one-click action.
-This box will then appear on their dashboard, and they will be able to ammend the subscription.
-##### 2.2.1.5 Review Produce Box
-A customer may write a review for a box they subscribed to.
-They will be able to rate the box based on freshness and delivery.
+Admins and moderators can review messages or chatrooms that have been flagged by users.
+They can decide to remove the content or warn the sender.
+##### 2.2.2.4 Remove Messages
+Moderators can delete inappropriate messages from the chatroom.
+The deleted message is replaced with a system notice: “Message removed by moderator.”
+##### 2.2.2.5 Assign Roles
+Admins can assign roles (Admin, Moderator, Member) to users within a chatroom.
+Each role determines the user’s permissions — such as sending messages, kicking members, or managing settings.
+##### 2.2.2.6 Post Announcement
+A moderator or admin can post announcements in a chatroom.
+These messages are pinned and visible to all members.
+##### 2.2.2.7 Manage Members
+The chatroom owner or assigned moderators can add, remove, or mute members.
+Member management is restricted to users with the proper role permissions.

 ## 3. UML Class Diagram
 ![UML Class Diagram](https://github.com/csc340-uncg/f25-team0/blob/main/doc/Object-Oriented-Design/class-diagram.png)